-- Work experience offers school-aged participants the opportunity to spend one or two weeks outside of school to learn new skills and develop their self-confidence, timekeeping and communication skills as well as to discover more about a particular career or industry.
-Find out more about Work Experience placements.
+- Work experience offers school-aged participants the opportunity to spend one week outside of school to learn new skills and develop their self-confidence, timekeeping and communication skills as well as to discover more about a particular career or industry.

 - Internships are temporary, fixed-term placements (usually between two and six months) with a job title and involves a wage.
 They are available as and when funding is available.
 Internships are the first step of a career path and provide enough experience during the duration that the participant is then qualified for a permanent job within the industry.

 Please note for clarification that internships required as part of a course of study will not be paid and should be considered as a 'placement' or ‘studentship’.
 These positions will be made available through and filled by the individual museum or department.

 - Apprenticeships are run through a formal accredited structure and provide vocational learning for people aged 16 and over which leads to a certificate equivalent to GCSE passes.
 As such, this role is not applicable for those who have graduated University.
 Apprentices will be employed for a minimum of 30 hours per week for one year.